 After visa complications were overcome, the South American was immediately handed the captain’s armband.
 Records at the New York franchise tumbled as the Colombian became the first player in the team’s history to score in six straight games.
 He went on to beat Clint Mathis’ club record of 45 goals in 2009 as he helped carry a Red Bull team in notable decline.

-His 62 goals for the Big Apple side is a record that is unlikely to be broken any time soon.
-He remains a fan favourite as demonstrated by the ovation he received at Red Bull Arena in May 2013 when he revisited a club that had since added Thierry Henry and Tim Cahill to their ranks.
+His 62 goals for the Big Apple side is a record that is unlikely to be broken anytime soon.
+He remains a fan favourite as demonstrated by the ovation he received at Red Bull Arena in May 2013 when he revisited a club that had since added Thierry Henry and Tim Cahill to its ranks.

 The potential partnership of Ángel and Henry failed to materialise and it remains one of the great what-ifs of American football.
 Stints at LA Galaxy and Chivas USA followed as he began winding down his career and opted to be closer to Colombia.
 Again, he was adored in the stands at the Los Angeles clubs; particularly at Chivas where the majority Latin following exulted in his signing.

 Linking up with former Red Bull boss Juan Carlos Osorio, his commitment to the Nacional cause and desire to simply play football was evident as he signed on a deal worth £3,000 per week.
-It was in stark contrast to his Chivas contract, worth exactly ten times more.
+It was in stark contrast to his Chivas contract, worth precisely 10 times more.

 Seventeen goals in 47 appearances demonstrated his quality, even at 38.
 Gone was the long, greasy hair.
 Gone was the five-yard burst to get away from defenders.
 Gone was the chance of ever playing for Colombia again.
 And gone was the foreign journey that took him from Buenos Aires to Birmingham, New York to LA.
 But the quality remained until the very end, as did the consistency with his goalscoring.